marallyn/boojybooks/README.md

 -   Display a detail page with at least 3 points of data to display

-> The data points returned by openlibrary vary by book, so I tried to display as many of them as possible to make sure most books have at least three displable data points.
+> The data points returned by openlibrary vary by book, so I tried to display as many of them as possible to make sure most books have at least three displayable data points.

 -   Include unit tests